-The number of respiratory viral presentations to EDs increased in the past week but remained below the range of values usually reported at this time of year (Figure 3).
+The number of ILI-related presentations to EDs increased in the past week to a higher range than usually reported at this time of year (Figure 3).

 Figure 3.
-Number of respiratory viral presentations to Emergency Departments in WA by week, 2017 to 2022
+Number of ILI presentations to Emergency Departments in WA by week, 2017 to 2022